Superman: World of New Krypton: Plot

-New Krypton is carrying out Operation: Callisto, a plan to disengage one of Jupiter's moon to act as New Krypton's moon.
-The plan was going as planned until they encountered a Thanagarian's battle group.
-When the pilot ship guiding Callisto was destroyed, the explosion affected the sunstone crystal inserted into Callisto's core and it is now out of control and heading for New Krypton.
+New Krypton is carrying out Operation: Callisto, a plan to disengage one of Jupiter's moons to act as New Krypton's moon.
+The plan is going as planned until they encounter a Thanagarian battle group.
+When the pilot ship guiding Callisto is destroyed, the explosion affects the sunstone crystal inserted into Callisto's core, causing it to fall towards New Krypton.
+Superman explains that New Krypton bears no hostility towards Thanagar and that he has ordered all Kryptonian forces to withdraw.
+The Thanagarians slow Callisto's descent, with Superman placing it into its intended orbit.